 Our forms, guidance and publications

-- contribute to the new EU Animal Health Regulations and provide support to Defra during the exit of the UK from the European Union
+- provide support to Defra on aquatic animal health issues in respect of the UK exit from the European Union.

 Telephone: 01305 206700